 To save time, juice the oranges and store the juice in an air-tight container in the fridge for 2-3 days.
 You can also make the cranberry sauce 2-3 days before and store it in a closed container in the fridge.

 Yes!
-I actually recommend replacing the gin with cranberry juice if making this as a mocktail.
+I actually recommend replacing the gin with cranberry juice if making this a mocktail.
 It gives the cocktail a stronger cranberry flavor and is super delicious!

 I hope you enjoy this festive & fresh Cranberry Orange Gin Fizz!
 With homemade cranberry syrup & Empress Gin, it truly is a unique cranberry gin cocktail.
 Enjoy!